 DW's English Language Learners are monitored via ACCESS for ELLs standardized testing.
-Since the number of ELL students is so small and the learners are only with DW for part of the school year, Annual Measurable Achievement Objectives numbers are not available.
+Currently there are not ELL students at DW.
 As the need arises through home language surveys, intensive intervention strategies will be employed for English Language Learners who demonstrate a greater need than those typically outlined through programs such as Title I and RtI.
 Every effort will be made to bring the unique cultural needs of individual students into the school day to aid in the transition from home to school.